 (performed by one sister)

-Usage: helping a person to walk after an injury, stroke, etc.
+Usage: helping a person walk after an injury, stroke, etc.

-Explain the principle of retention to the patient, make sure that he understands it.
+Explain the principle of restraint to the patient and make sure he understands it.
 Assess the patient's condition and capabilities:

 Fig.6 Supporting the patient while walking.

-Assess the environment (humidity of the floor, slippers, foreign objects on the floor, equipment that stands in the way of the patient's movement).
+Assess the surrounding environment (floor moisture, slippers, foreign objects on the floor, equipment standing in the path of the patient’s movement).
 Stand next to the patient.

-Support the patient with the other hand under the elbow or under the arm, or grab the patient around the waist.
+Use your other hand to support the patient under the elbow or armpit, or grab the patient around the waist.

-Stand as close to the patient as possible, supporting his knees with his right foot (if the sister is standing on the right), if the patient feels insecure (Fig. 7)
+Stand as close to the patient as possible, supporting his knees with his right leg (if the nurse is standing on the right), if the patient feels unsure (Fig. 7)

-Move around with the patient until he feels insecure.
+Move around the patient as long as he feels unsure.

 (performed by one sister)

-Usage: fix the pillow; straighten clothes; as a stage when changing clothes.
+Usage: adjust the pillow; straighten clothes; as a step when changing linen.

-Explain the procedure to the patient, make sure that he understands it and obtain his consent to the procedure.
-Attach the bed brakes.
+Explain the procedure to the patient, make sure he understands it, and obtain his consent to the procedure.
+Set the bed brakes.

-Lower the side rails on one side (if any).
+Lower the side rails on one side (if equipped).

 Stand on the side of the bed, facing the headboard, spread your legs 30 cm wide (Fig. 8).